 Proper treatment pressures, a comfortable system and good education often make the difference between success and failure for CPAP users.
 That is our focus, our goal and our means to get better patient outcomes so that they can become compliant to CPAP therapy and see the results they desire.
 Treatment success means sleeping better, getting more enjoyment out of waking up in the morning and having an effective and productive day during waking hours.
 It can also mean lowering blood pressure, reducing the chance of a stroke or heart attack and most of all resolving your sleep breathing disorder.

 Aveo Tongue Stabilizing Device

-The Aveo tongue stabilizing device is a quick simple snoring solution.
+The Aveo tongue stabilizing device is a quick, simple snoring solution.
 Snoring occurs because air travels faster through the narrow tubes than a broad one.
 This causes the relaxed soft tissue of the throat (e.g. tonsils) to vibrate.
-The vibration is the sound as we know as snoring.
+The vibration is the sound we know as snoring.

 Constriction and narrowing of the airway can happen for many reasons:

 - Excessive flabby tissue